The 1080 Paintings Project: 1080 Meditations on the Human Condition

 As I considered numbers, 100 paintings didn’t feel like enough of a marathon for me.
 When I considered doing 1,000 paintings, that’s when I felt the pang of excitement mixed with a touch of terror, a recipe that always lets me know I’m on the right track with a new idea.
 One thousand and felt much more like a marathon to me.
 One thousand felt exactly like the reaction I get whenever I have considered doing a running marathon: no way can I do that.
 One thousand seemed even likely impossible, considering all the other responsibilities on my plate.

-When I got up to 1,000, it was a natural step to round up to 1,008, which is a sacred number in many spiritual and mystical traditions, especially in Buddhism.
-The number 1008 represents the infinite, and is said to contain the dimensions of the universe.
-I’m not a scholar on these things, but the number 1008 just felt right as I sat with it.
+When I got up to 1,000, it was a natural step to round up to 1,080, which is the sacred number 108 multiplied by 10.
+In many spiritual and mystical traditions, especially in Buddhism, the number 108 represents the infinite, and is said to contain the dimensions of the universe.
+I’m not a scholar on these things, but the number 1080 just felt right as I sat with it.

 What is the figure in the paintings?
 Are those Buddhas?